 The type of cancer, stage, and other general health issues are some of the main factors that influence how gastrointestinal cancer is treated.
 Surgery, chemotherapy, and radiation therapy are common treatment options available for the management of gastrointestinal cancers.

-Surgery is frequently used to treat early-stage GI tumours and those that are easily accessible.
+a.
+Surgery: Surgery is frequently used to treat early-stage GI tumours and those that are easily accessible.
 Surgeries remove the tumour and a small portion of healthy tissues surrounding it.
 For gastrointestinal malignancies, surgery is the most common treatment option.
 GI malignancies can be treated by open, minimally-invasive or even robotic surgeries.

 When compared to open surgery, minimally invasive techniques lead to recovery at a faster rate.
 As a result, patients can return to normal activities or progress to the next step in their treatment plan faster.